Caroline Jones: Career

 In 2010, Jones launched The Heart is Smart initiative, which included performing in schools and colleges and providing music workshop for students.
 She also wrote and produced her debut album herself in New York City and Nashville in 2010, playing multiple instruments on the album.
 In January 2011, Jones self-released the album, Fallen Flower.
 She quickly followed with three albums the following year.

 In 2013, Jones became the host of Art & Soul, a radio show on SiriusXM's Coffee House interviewing musicians on their music and songwriting.

 In 2017, she opened for Zac Brown Band and in 2018 for Jimmy Buffett.
 Through Buffett, she became signed to his Mailboat Records, and she also collaborated with Buffett on a song.

 Jones was listed as one of the 10 need-to-know new country artists by Rolling Stone in 2017, and one of 15 country artists to watch by Billboard in 2018.

 Jones released Bare Feet in March 2018.
 Jones wrote all the songs in the album, which was produced by Ric Wake.
 In 2019, she was listed among the 40 Under 40 List put out by Connecticut Magazine.

 Jones' single, "Chasin' Me", entered the Mediabase country chart at number 50 for the week ending June 1, 2019.

 In 2021, she released the album Antipodes.

 In 2022, she joined Zac Brown Band as a member of the band.
 She had previously opened for the band on a number of tours since 2017, as well as appearing as a guest performer in other tours.
 In October 2023, she released her third major solo album, Homesite.

 In 2025, Jones signed with Nashville Harbor Records & Entertainment and released "No Tellin'" as her first single under the label.
+On February 13, 2026, Jones released her fourth major solo album, Good Omen.